 Andrew Peter, Medicine Hat Christian School in Medicine Hat, Alberta, Canada

-Luke Landis, Oak Grove Classical School in Albuquerque, New Mexico
+Luke Landis, Oak Grove Classical Academy in Albuquerque, New Mexico

 When asked why he thought it was important to celebrate his son’s learning of the Word, Brett Landis said, “It gives us an opportunity to understand what’s most important—which is God’s Word—and to think about how we learn it and the way that we can weave that knowledge into the rest of our lives as a family.”